Let's talk

 Warehouse Picking Optimization

-Warehouses can implement addons on top of their existing warehouse management systems allowing them to reduce pick distances by
+Warehouses can implement addons on top of their existing warehouse management systems (WMS) allowing them to reduce pick distances by 25 - 40% with a 2-step algorithm approach:

-(1) Order clustering - strategically cluster orders together while considering all factors and reduce pick distances by 15 to 30%.
+(1) Order clustering - strategically group orders together while considering all factors and reduce pick distances by 15 to 30%.

 (2) Picking path optimization - generate the shortest pick path avoiding the typical scenario where a picker will follow intuition which will drive them in a snake pattern picking path, causing longer than necessary walking distances.